-Specific Performance.
-Any breach of this Agreement may result in irreparable damage to [Party2] for which [Party 2] will not have an adequate remedy at law.
-Accordingly, in addition to any other remedies and damages available, [Party1] acknowledges and agrees that [Party2] may immediately seek enforcement of this Agreement by means of specific performance or injunction, without any requirement to post a bond or other security.
+1. Specific Performance.
+Each party acknowledges and agrees that a non-breaching party may, upon any breach of this Agreement, immediately seek enforcement of this Agreement by means of specific performance or injunction, without any requirement to post a bond or other security.

 A small number of clause examples extend the right to specific performance in the event of a threatened breach of the agreement.
 Clauses attempting to make the provision less onerous may use language such as: "[i]n the event of [Party 1]'s actual breach of any provisions of this Non-Competition Agreement."
 However, it is unlikely that the word "actual" adds anything to the interpretation whether an agreement has been breached.